eZWALT/Baccalaureate-Research-Project/README.md

 # Baccalaureate-Research-Project

-This repository contains my Baccalaureate research project about Particle physics , Standard Model, String Theory and some history about CERN.
+This repository contains my Baccalaureate research project, which explores various topics in particle physics, including the Standard Model, String Theory, and a historical overview of CERN.